vijit1018/internproject/README.md

-Note:- I tried to dd+eploy this project on Vercel, but it was unsuccessful.
+Note:- I tried to deploy this project on Vercel, but it was unsuccessful.